Skip to main content

 2. ☁️ Data management and access ☁️

-Hex is an incredibly powerful tool for making decisions—but not without your data!
-Check out the three topics below to establish connections to your warehouse and other data sources.
+Hex is an incredibly powerful tool for making decisions, but not without your data!
+Check out the topics below on connecting to various data sources.

 • Data connections: Create a connection to your data warehouse.
-For sensitive data, you may want to grant different Groups of users “Can query” and “Can view” access.
-Additionally, consider setting your schema to refresh on a daily or weekly cadence so editors have up-to-date data in the Data browser.
+For sensitive data, you may want to grant different groups of users “Can query” and “Can view” access.
+Additionally, consider setting your schema to refresh on a daily or weekly cadence so the latest table metadata is shown in the Data browser.

 • External file integrations: Have data that lives in Google Drive or S3?
 This integration is established using one main user, so consider creating a service account to connect with.